Earn While You Reveal: Private Set Intersection that Rewards Participants: Introduction

 There exist two facts about PSIs: (i) a non-empty result always reveals something about the parties' private input sets (i.e., the set elements that are in the intersection), and (ii) various variants of PSIs do not output the result to all parties, even in those PSIs that do, not all of the parties are necessarily interested in it.
 Given these facts, one may ask a natural question:

 To date, the literature has not answered the above question.
-The literature has assumed that all parties will participate in a PSI for free and bear the privacy cost (in addition to computation and computation overheads imposed by the PSI).
-In this work, we answer the above question for the first time.
+The literature has assumed that all parties will participate in a PSI for free and bear the privacy cost (in addition to computation and computation overheads imposed by the PSI).\footnote{Combining a multi-party PSI with a payment mechanism that always charges a buyer (who initiates the PSI computation and interested in the result) a fixed amount is problematic.
+Because, it (1) forces the buyer to pay even if some malicious clients affect the results' correctness letting them learn the result without letting it learn correct result, as there exists no fair multi-party PSI in the literature, and (2) forces the buyer to always pay independent of the exact size of the intersection; if it has to pay more than what it should pay for the exact intersection, then the buyer would be discouraged to participate in the protocol.
+If the buyer has to pay less than what it should pay for the exact intersection, then other clients would be discouraged to participate in the protocol.} In this work, we answer the above question for the first time.
 We present a multi-party PSI, called ``\withRew'', that allows a buyer who initiates the PSI computation (and is interested in the result) to pay other parties proportionate to the number of elements it learns about other parties' private inputs.\footnote{Anesidora is in Greek and Roman mythology an epithet of several goddesses.
 It means sender of gifts.
-We call our protocol which sends rewards (or gifts) to honest parties \withRew.} \withRew is efficient and mainly relies on symmetric key primitives.
+We call our protocol which sends rewards (or gifts) to honest parties \withRew.} \withRew is efficient and mainly \emph{uses symmetric key primitives}.
 Its computation and communication complexities are linear with the number of parties and set cardinality. \withRew remains secure even if the majority of parties are corrupt by active adversaries which may collude with each other.